ArjenZwep/kafka-custom-cluster/README.md

 In the logs you.
 We can now look on ```localhost:8084 ``` to see the topics and it's content.
 We want to see the end result inside the consumer_topic.
 You can explore the end data that has been streamed.

+##Speed layer
+Here we our producers to kafka, we use real
 ### Finnhub producer

 One of the custom producer is a connection to the finnhub real time financial data.